A graph-informed regret metric for optimal distributed control: Main results

-The proof of~\Cref{th:well_posedness} is reported in Appendix~\ref{app:proof_th_well_posedness_with_K}.
+Among the valid choices, the oracle graph $\hat{\mathcal{G}}$ trades off informativeness against attainability: if $\hat{\mathcal{G}} \approx \mathcal{G}$ the regret vanishes and carries no design information, whereas an overly rich $\hat{\mathcal{G}}$ exploits centralized information that no distributed controller can mimic, reducing spatial regret minimization to plain $\Hinfty$ ($q=2$) and $\mathcal{L}_1$ ($q=\infty$) norm minimization.
+A useful $\hat{\mathcal{G}}$ thus lies between, and in practice we recommend augmenting $\mathcal{G}$ with edges directed toward nodes identified a priori as disturbance-prone, such as renewable generation buses in electric networks (see also the examples in \Cref{sec:numerical_results}).

 Having established the existence of well-posed oracle choices, the next step is to show how to solve problem~\eqref{eq:min_problem_spregret_generic} in a tractable manner.
 To this end, Section~\ref{subsec:convex_reformulation_SDP} derives an infinite-dimensional convex reformulation of problem~\eqref{eq:min_problem_spregret_generic} for $q=2$, along with a dense finite-dimensional approximation.
-Then, in Section~\ref{subsec:convex_reformulation_LP}, we present a convex upper bound for the case $q=\infty$, which additionally enables distributed optimization, making the approach scalable and thus more suitable for large-scale systems. \looseness=-1
+Then, in Section~\ref{subsec:convex_reformulation_LP}, we present a convex upper bound for the case $q=\infty$, which additionally enables distributed optimization, making the approach scalable and thus more suitable for large-scale systems.